Dhivya196/Adaptive-Multimodal-HRI-Agentic-AI/README.md

 - Develop a **Safety Agent** to evaluate environmental risks before execution.
 - Develop a **Memory Agent** to store user preferences and previous interactions.
 - Develop a **Task Planner Agent** for autonomous task decomposition and planning.
-- Develop an **Explainability Agent** to provide human-understandable reasoning for robot decisions.
+- Develop a **Safety Agent** for safe execution of instructions in a human-robot proximity environment
 - Compare multimodal interaction with voice-only interaction in terms of accuracy and safety.

 ---